 This means that class inequalities are carried from one generation to the next.

-Middle class parents use their material and cultural capital to ensure that their children get into the best schools and the top sets.
+Middle class parents use their material and cultural capital to ensure their children get into the best schools and the top sets.
 This means that the wealthier pupils tend to get the best education and then go onto to get middle class jobs.
 Meanwhile working class children are more likely to get a poorer standard of education and end up in working class jobs.
 In this way class inequality is reproduced

 2. The Legitimation of class inequality

-Marxists argue that in reality money determines how good an education you get, but people do not realize this because schools spread the ‘myth of meritocracy’ – in school we learn that we all have an equal chance to succeed and that our grades depend on our effort and ability.
+Marxists argue that in reality money determines how good an education you get, but people do not realise this because schools spread the ‘myth of meritocracy’ – in school we learn that we all have an equal chance to succeed and that our grades depend on our effort and ability.
 Thus if we fail, we believe it is our own fault.
 This legitimates or justifies the system because we think it is fair when in reality it is not.

 This has the effect of controlling the working classes – if children grow up believing they have had a fair chance then they are less likely to rebel and try to change society as part of a Marxist revolutionary movement.

-If you’d like to find out more about the above two concepts please see this post on ‘the illusion of educational equality‘ in which I go into more depth about educational realities and myths, as theorized by Bowles and Gintis.
+If you’d like to find out more about the above two concepts please see this post on ‘the illusion of educational equality‘ in which I go into more depth about educational realities and myths, as theorised by Bowles and Gintis.

 3. Teaching the skills future capitalist employers need

 Bowles and Gintis suggested that there was a correspondence between values learnt at school and the way in which the workplace operates.
 The values, they suggested, are taught through the ‘Hidden Curriculum’.
 The Hidden Curriculum consists of those things that pupils learn through the experience of attending school rather than the main curriculum subjects taught at the school.
-So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below
+So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below.

-Passive subservience (of pupils to teachers) corresponds to Passive subservience of workers to managers
+Passive subservience of pupils to teachers corresponds to Passive subservience of workers to managers